course-details-portlet

 Learning methods and activities

-The seminars will be organized according to what is most appropriate based on the students' choice of theme.
+Teaching consists of lectures, seminars and supervision.
+The student will receive supervision and feedback on project description, outline and draft text.
+The teaching will be organized according to what is most appropriate based on the students' choice of topic.

 Mandatory activities:

-• Attendance at the introductory lecture and the seminars.
+• Attendance at the introductory lecture/seminar.

 • Minimum two meetings with the supervisor during the writing process.